googlefonts/TachyFont/README.md

 * IE
     * tested
-       * IE complains about the font embedding bits on
+       * IE fails to display the font
+       * might be that TachyFon is failing their version of [OTS](https://code.google.com/p/ots/)
           * IE10 and IE11 on Windows 7

+* Safari
-* Safari - currently untested.
+   * Safari 7 tested - fast load but does not persist data (IndexedDB not supported)
-   * It is expected the IndexedDB version will work for Safari 8.
+   * Safari 8 It is expected the IndexedDB version will work allow persisting.
-   * It is possible that for Safari 7 the fast loading will work but the data will not be persisted.

 Build and Deployment
 ====================